Fresno (miniseries): Plot

 Nature-loving Kevin finds dead fish floating in Duke Lake, and soon discovers a leaking Acme Toxic Waste drum at the bottom of the river.
 Kevin confronts Mr. Acme, who orders his henchmen to kill Kevin, but they blow up Acme's truck by mistake.
 Juan confronts Charlotte and demands a raise at gunpoint, but instead Charlotte cuts his wages in half.
 Cane makes an anonymous phone call to the police, implicating Kevin in the death of Duke, and Kevin is also arrested and charged with murder.

 Duke's death triggers a struggle between Cane and the Kensingtons to buy the water rights from Duke's husband, Earl.
 Tyler bribes Earl, but Cane learns of Tyler's bid, and outbids him.
 That night, Charlotte goes to Earl's to seduce him, but her plan is ruined when she discovers that Tyler has sent Candy Cane, who emerges from Earl's bathroom clad only in a towel.

 Charlotte visits Kevin in jail, where she learns his bail has been set at $250,000.
 Cane blackmails Mr. Acme into paying him an additional $300,000, so he can buy the water rights.
 He rushes to the bank to clear the check, but Charlotte arrives just after he leaves, and withdraws most of the money.
 Tiffany meets Torch at a Fresno restaurant and asks for his help in finding her real parents.
 Back at the jail, Kevin and Billy Joe deduce that Cane is behind the entire conspiracy.
 Bobbi Jo arrives, but when she learns of Talon's attempt to seduce her husband, she suspects the worst and rejects him.

 Rushing back to Earl's, Cane tries to stop Tyler from buying the water rights, but when Earl phones the bank to verify Cane's check, he learns it is worthless because Charlotte withdrew money to pay Kevin's bail.
-Ethel's attorney arrives: he explains that Earl cannot sell the water rights because Earl will not inherit Ethel's estate until the reading of the will at 2p.m. tomorrow.
+Ethel's attorney arrives: he explains that Earl cannot sell the water rights because Earl will not inherit Ethel's estate until the reading of the will at 2 p.m. tomorrow.